rankingdigitalrights/index2018/app/report/executive-summary/index.md

 - **Expression: Companies do not adequately inform the public about how content and information flows are policed and shaped** through their platforms and services.
 In light of revelations that the world’s most powerful social media platforms have been used to spread disinformation and manipulate political outcomes in a range of countries, companies’ efforts to police and manage content lack accountability without greater transparency.

 The 2018 Index evaluated companies on 35 indicators examining disclosed commitments and policies affecting freedom of expression and privacy, including corporate governance and accountability mechanisms.
-To view in-depth results and data visualizations, download full datasets, and access related resources, news, and updates, please visit: https://rankingdigitalrights.org/index2018.

 ## Company highlights